 There are plenty of things these days that make me feel a bit older than I’d like.
 While I understand that age is just a number, that number never seems to stop creeping higher.
 I am fortunate to work with several bright young people, but my cultural references to Betamax, Intellivision and the movie Sixteen Candles fly right over their heads.
-My kids never stop growing and maturing (which is one of the more bittersweet phenomena I’ve ever experienced).
-And the snap, crackle and pop I hear in the morning is less the result of my breakfast cereal and more a consequence of the normal wear and tear on these old bones.

 Another thing that makes me feel old lately is the fact that I can now say I have over 20 years of professional experience.
 However, I believe this is something that I can be proud of.
 I’ve spent two decades contributing, learning, struggling and succeeding, and that collection of experiences has helped to shape who I am today.
 For over half of that 20 years I was an internal audit practitioner, and I’ve spent the remainder working to help internal auditors and other professionals build processes and systems that give them structure, efficiency and clarity.
 I’ll certainly take that as a positive.

 One thing that I have always enjoyed about my 20 years of involvement with the internal audit profession is the concept of adding value.
 The profession has spent the last 75-plus years building itself on the foundations of integrity, independence, responsibility, quality and contribution to those it serves.
 These principles have served me well in my career, giving me a solid foundation for doing something meaningful and making positive contributions in my work and in my life.